 For support you will need to contact FrontDoor:

-For assistance submit a Helpdesk Ticket or call 1-334-670-HELP (4357)
+For assistance, submit a Online HelpDesk Request form or call 1-334-670-HELP (4357)

 Hours of Operation (Central Time)

-Monday - Friday, 7:00 a.m. - 11:00 p.m.
+Monday - Friday, 7:00 a.m. - 9:00 p.m.

-Saturday, 9:00 a.m. - 5:00 p.m.
+Saturday, 10:00 a.m. - 3:00 p.m.

-Sunday, 1:00 p.m. - 9:00 p.m.
+Sunday, 1:00 p.m. - 6:00 p.m.

-TrojanPass is a self-service password reset portal that will allow users to reset their own passwords for O365, Trojan WebExpress, and Active Directory.
-Users will be able to reset their passwords through options that include security questions, image recognition, and random PINs sent to the user’s mobile phone using SMS or via email.
-First-Time users who have not yet completed setting up their TrojanPass profile will receive a reminder email to login and complete the process.
-To learn more about TrojanPass and to setup your profile please visit http://reset.troy.edu/.
+TrojanPass is a self-service portal that will allow users to change or reset their own TrojanPass passwords for Email, Trojan WebExpress, and Active Directory.
+Users will be able to reset their passwords through options that include security questions, text PINs sent to the user’s mobile phone using SMS or via alternate email.
+To learn more about TrojanPass please visit https://reset.troy.edu.

 Microsoft Office 365 is Troy University’s official email and is provided to all registered students of Troy University.
 Your O365 account includes your University email account along with the online version of the Microsoft Office Suite.
 Users also have the option to install the Microsoft Office Suite, including Word, Excel, PowerPoint, and Outlook, on up to 5 of your personal devices.
-You may access your account and the online version of Microsoft Office at http://splash.troy.edu/go-to/mail/.
+You may access your account and the online version of Microsoft Office at https://office.com/owa.

-We now provide all users with the ability to send encrypted email messages through your Troy University email account.
+We provide all users with the ability to send encrypted email messages through your Troy University email account.
 When composing an email, type #Encrypt# into the subject line before you type the subject of the email.
 Microsoft will recognize the encryption tag and automatically apply the encryption.